haflettjm/SalvationFromTutorialHell/01-25/web-scraper/README.md

-# 🕷️ Extremely Complicated Deno Web Scraper
+# 🕷️ Extremely Complicated Deno Web Scraper/Archiver

 A lightweight web scraper built with [Deno](https://deno.land/), designed to fetch and parse content from websites using modern JavaScript and native web APIs.